-The pyrite It is a gold to grayish colored mineral with a metallic luster.
+The pyrite It is a mineral with a color between golden and greyish, with a metallic luster.
 Because of its appearance, many have confused it with gold.
 For this reason, it was known as "fool's gold".

 It is found in sedimentary deposits and belongs to the group of sulfides.

-Its name comes from the Greek pyr which means “fire”, since sparks are produced when pyrite rubs against other metals.
+Its name comes from the Greek pyr which means "fire", since when rubbing the pyrite with other metals sparks are produced.

 There are many deposits of this mineral throughout the world, including Spain.